kabaka/drag-to-resize/README.md

   click and will used however the browser is configured to use it.
 * 2015-05-29: Fix event propagation bug which caused many images to still perform their on-click function after resizing.
+* 2015-05-30: Really fix above bug, and fix image resize resetting to use the correct size.